magnussolution/magnusbilling7/wiki/en/modules/services/services.rst

 Disk space
 """"""""""

-We not write the description to this field.
+Insert the space available to record in GB.

 .. _services-sipaccountlimit:

-SIP account limit
+Sip account limit
 """""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.